Multi-Factor Authentication and Tableau Cloud

-As part of the broader Salesforce ecosystem(Link opens in a new window), we require you, site owners, to configure account security mechanisms for you and your users.
-The way you can enable account security depends on which technologies are available to you in your organisation, such as multi-factor authentication (MFA).
-MFA authentication will be a Tableau Online requirement beginning 1st February 2022.
+As part of the broader Salesforce ecosystem(Link opens in a new window), we require you, the site owners, to configure account security mechanisms for you and your users.
+The way you can enable account security depends on which technologies are available to you in your organisation.
+MFA authentication became a Tableau Cloud requirement beginning 1 February 2022.
 MFA is an effective tool for enhancing sign-in security and protecting your organisation and its data against security threats.
-For more information, see the Salesforce Multi-Factor Authentication FAQs(Link opens in a new window) and Multi-Factor Authentication (MFA) Enforcement Roadmap(Link opens in a new window) in the Salesforce Help.
+For more information, see the Salesforce Multi-Factor Authentication FAQ(Link opens in a new window) in Salesforce Help.

-When you enable MFA, we require you do this through your single sign-on (SSO) identity provider (IdP).
-If you don’t work directly with an IdP, you can enable MFA with Tableau authentication using the Tableau with MFA capability.
+To meet the MFA requirement, you can use your single sign-on (SSO) identity provider (IdP).
+If you don’t work directly with an IdP, you can enable MFA for Tableau authentication using the Tableau with MFA capability.

 Important: If you decide to use Tableau with MFA, review this topic in its entirety, especially Regain site access after being locked out.